National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

 ### Using R in code workbooks

-In the examples code reported above, we reported Python code, which works within [Code Repositories](#code-repos).
-However, some ML algorithms make use of statistical inference/univariate statistics or multiple-imputation techniques, whose more reliable implementation (with underlying C/C++ engine) is available in R. If you prefer to use R, you can use code within Palantir [Code Workbooks](#code-workbooks) (see here for details).
-Note also that the Enclave very recently enabled support for R Studio in the Enclave.
-Finally, a useful "Enclave ML Resources Overview" with links to various resources related to this is available here.
+In the examples code reported above, we reported Python code, which works within Code Repositories (see @sec-tools-apps-repo).
+However, some ML algorithms make use of statistical inference/univariate statistics or multiple-imputation techniques, whose more reliable implementation (with underlying C/C++ engine) is available in R. If you prefer to use R, you can use code within Code Workbooks (see @sec-tools-apps-workbook).
+Finally, a useful "Enclave ML Resources Overview" with links to various resources is available in the [N3C Knowledge Store](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-3D8340A&view=focus).